 Arnold earned a bachelor’s degree in business administration and a master’s degree in public administration from the California State University, Sacramento.

-JENNY JOHNSON TREASURER OF THE BOARD
+DONALD TIMMONS TREASURER OF THE BOARD

 “Restoration House has opened my eyes to the realities of the criminal justice system.
 Though we are a small group of advocates that offers assistance to a small group of parolees, I believe our baby steps will have a much more global impact down the road.
 The residents we serve have the potential to lead productive, happy lives, and I feel good about trying to help them achieve those goals.”

 Estelle Saltzman, a founding member of Restoration House (RH), parlayed a seven-year career as a newspaper reporter and editor into her current position as chair of the board of Runyon Saltzman & Einhorn, Inc., a leading Sacramento-based advertising, public relations and public affairs firm, which she joined in the early 1970s.
 Her keen interest in and knowledge of community social and political issues propelled her company into the field of social marketing in the early 1980s.